linode/terraform-provider-linode/docs/resources/placement_group.md

 # linode\_placement\_group

+Manages a Linode Placement Group.
+For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/post-placement-group).

 **NOTE: Placement Groups may not currently be available to all users.**

-Manages a Linode Placement Group.

 ## Example Usage